philandteds/xrowecommerce/modules/multipleaddresses/doc/README.md

 ### Add Extra fields to the Address Content Class

-Add the following fields to the address Content Class.
+Add the following fields to the Address Content Class.

+ * addressee_first_name
- * addressee_name
+ * addressee_last_name
  * street_address_2
  * email
  * phone

+If present, remove the following field from the Address Content Class

+ * addressee_name

 ### Prepopulate addresses